Gavin Sullivan: Reception

 Nicholas's casting in the role was praised by All About Soap, who said, "We reckon this is ace casting—doesn't he look like he belongs in Walford?
 We can just picture him in The Vic!"
 Frances Taylor, writing on BT Group's website, said that Gavin's introduction "got the nation talking about EastEnders for all the right reasons".

 After the reveal that Gavin is Sharon's father, Inside Soap said, "Gavin cemented himself as Walford's Most Wicked when he subjected the Mitchells to the Halloween from hell.
 We've watched Kathy mither on about him for weeks, but the story only truly came to life when Gavin uttered the immortal wirds "'Ello Princess" to stunned daughter Sharon.
 Devilishly good."
 Former EastEnders writer Sarah Phelps was initially angry that Den Watts's catchphrase had been given to Gavin, saying in a post on Twitter, "Never ever piss on the memory of Den and Angie.
 Never.
 I wrote that f**king line [for Den's 2003 return].
 That was Den.
 Not some turd in a syrup."
 However, the following day she posted, "[To be honest] now I'm not pissed as a stoat, [I] think Gavin manipulating Sharon will be cruel & intriguing".
 In July 2016, actor Leslie Grantham, who played Den between 1985 and 1989 and again from 2003 to 2005, said "I do find it strange that the show gave Den's catchphrase to someone else.
 Den is still remembered and people still ask me to say, 'Ello princess', because it was one of those bits that made him so popular!
 You do feel like you own it when you've made such an impact.
 Obviously the show moves on and there's a whole new generation now, but I think that's pretty poor writing."

-In February 2016, Laura-Jane Tyler from Inside Soap said, "We're in awe of Gavin's ability to glide in and out of Walford houses undetected, as if he's wearing a magical raincoat of invisibilty.
+In February 2016, Laura-Jane Tyler from Inside Soap said, "We're in awe of Gavin's ability to glide in and out of Walford houses undetected, as if he's wearing a magical raincoat of invisibility.
 He pops up all over the place!
 Is it because, like the shark he is, he needs to keep moving or else he'll die?"
 In June 2016, Sophie Dainty from Digital Spy included Gavin in a list of 10 soap opera villains she hoped would receive their comeuppance, opining that Gavin had not made "Archie Mitchell look like a care bear" as promised, adding that the fact that "he hasn't really done very much at all [...] leaves us feeling a little on edge", adding that "until he's humbled for good, we are fearful for those that have 'wronged' him."
 In December 2016, when reviewing the whole of 2016 in EastEnders, Tyler from Inside Soap said that "anything to do with Gavin" was "what went wrong" in 2016.